xdavidel/dwl/README.md

 - shiftview - move a client in the stack.
 - focusMonPointer - move the cursor to a newly focused monitor.
 - type_hide - hide the cursor when typing.
+- pertag - remember layouts setup for each tag.

 ## Building dwl